 - Non-Degree Seeking Student Enrollment

 A student who is 55 years of age or older and not seeking a degree or certificate may enroll periodically.
 All students must follow regular enrollment procedures but will be exempt from assessment testing.
-The student must complete a petition form in the Office of the Registrar.
+The student must complete a petition form in the Office of Enrollment Services.

 A student seeking re-admission, after having missed one long semester or more, should update their admission application on-line and submit the required forms.
 If the student has attended another college since last admitted at Angelina College, an official transcript from that college will be required.
 A re-admiting student will not be allowed to re-admit if the enrollment file was incomplete during the previous enrollment.